AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 For further more details about API integration steps, including a sample code for smooth integration, refer to [Adobe Developer Console authentication documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/){target="_blank"}.

+### Step 7 - Remove the old technical operator {#ims-migration-step-7}

+After the migration of all API/custom code integration with Technical account user.
+You can delete the old technical operator from Campaign client console.

 ### Soap calls samples{#ims-migration-samples}